magical-mishka/tcw-chrome-extension/README.md

 * v1.1.0.1 - Fix for hidden pre blocks inside search bars.
 And fix for Stripe docs pages where the button would go mad over the broken pre blocks inside the code.
 * v1.1.0.2 - Opens sidebar in new tab where pages are not refreshed or have no URL.
 * v1.1.0.3 - No longer initiates the extension on update
+* v1.1.0.4 - Resolved bug where multiple buttons showed up on paper.js - related to CodeMirror.
+Also Added URI encoding exception for apostraphe in page title

 ## CONTRIBUTE